Former State Prosecutor

-The Pinellas County Schools Police Department provides law enforcement services to the Pinellas County School District.
-Under the leadership of the current Chief of Schools Police, Richard J. "Rick" Stelljes, the department uses School Resource Officers (SRO's) who provide services to students, their families, school administrators, teachers, and staff to ensure a safe learning environment throughout the district.
+The Pinellas County Schools Police Department (PCSPD) provides law enforcement services to the Pinellas County School District.
+Under the leadership of the current Chief of Schools Police, Richard J. "Rick" Stelljes, the Department uses SROs who provide services to students, their families, school administrators, teachers, and staff to ensure a safe learning environment throughout the district.

 The PCSPD motto is "We are all about the kids."
 Employees of the police department for the Pinellas County Schools include staff assistants, dispatchers in the communications center, the Intrusion Systems Specialist for alarm monitoring and clerks in the Jessica Lunsford Act Office.

 The attorneys at Morris Law Firm, P.A. are experienced in representing students arrested by officers with the Pinellas County Schools Police Department.
 Not only do we represent the student in juvenile court, but we can also represent the student in an expulsion or change of placement hearing in front of the school board.

 Our experienced juvenile defense attorneys in St. Petersburg, FL, can help you understand the procedures used by School Resource Officers and the Pinellas County Schools Police Department.
 We represent juveniles charged with a wide variety of delinquent acts including under age 21 possession of alcohol, drug possession, trespass, sexually motivated crimes on a younger child and criminal mischief.

 Call our us today at (727) 388-4736.